anamariacioban/System-Identification-Methods/README.md

 # System Identification Methods

-This repository contains my **System Identification** project, developed as part of my Control / Automation coursework.
+This repository contains my **System Identification** project, developed as part of my Control coursework.

 The project focuses on identifying and validating dynamic systems using both **time-domain** and **frequency-domain** techniques.
 The full technical report is written in Romanian and is included as a PDF file for completeness.